 Becky attended Augustana College and has been a part of the QC community for 12 years.
 She works in the IT/Project Management field.
 She has participated in drag shows and has been an avid supporter of the community for over 10 years.
 She openly identifies as a lesbian and is happily married with 3 children.
 She looks forward to helping LGBTQ+ youth through her experiences with similar struggles.

-Amy grew up in Eldridge, Iowa and is admittedly a proud North Scott Alumni.
-Amy holds a bachelor’s degree in Sociology and Psychology from the University of Iowa.
-Amy has worked as an advocate for mental health and disability services for most of her adult life.
+Amy grew up in Eldridge, Iowa and holds a bachelor’s degree in Sociology and Psychology from the University of Iowa.
+She has worked as an advocate for mental health and disability services for most of her adult life.
 Her experience includes working extensively with people in the community; service planning, case management and long-term support services for mental health and disabilities.
-Amy was the founder and director of New Found Hope, Inc. (a licensed in home Medicaid provider) from 2007 to 2018.
+Amy was the founder and director of New Found Hope, Inc. from 2007 to 2018.

 Paula has been a flight attendant since 1989 and have been proudly flying for American Airlines for 12 years of those years.
 In October 2018, Paula was crowned the first Miss Trans USA 2019 of the Mr. & Miss Trans USA Pageant System.
 During her Reign, she has come out to over 130,000 American Airline employee and has traveled extensively advocating for transgender rights.
 She accomplished a dream of hers by headlining at San Francisco Pride in June 2019.